ucdavis-bioinformatics-training/2023-January-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro2.md

     correctAnswer: "a"
   },
   {
-    question: "Find 'genome.fa' file in the PhiX directory.
-Use pipes to get characters 640 to 700 in the second line of the file:",
+    question: "Use pipes to get characters 640 to 700 in the second line of the genome.fa file:",
     answers: {
       a: "GCTCGTCGCTGCGTTGAGGCTTGCGTTTATGGTACGCTGGACTTTGTAGGATACCCTCGCT",
       b: "TATTAAGCTCATTCAGGCTTCTGCCGTTTTGGATTTAACCGAAGATGATTTCGATTTTCTG",